secretstartups/handbook/customer-success/professional-services-engineering/education-services/fg-gitlabwithgitbasics.md

 title: "Facilitator Guide for GitLab with Git Basics"
 description: "This Facilitator Guide is intended to walk you through all important links, preparation items, and after class items for our GitLab with Git Basics course."
 ---
-# GitLab with Git Facilitator Guide for Instructors
+# GitLab with Git Basics Facilitator Guide for Instructors
 {:.no_toc}

 ## On this page